Product

 Frozen structural record (Atlantic v1.2, 1851–2024)

-Historical structural outputs delivered through the SDK so teams can:
+Storm-level structural snapshots and readiness channels delivered through the SDK so teams can:

 • Retrieve structural snapshots for any advisory in the frozen dataset